mhxbe/aria-landmarks/README.md

 ARIA landmarks example repository.

-Read more about this on [MHX Blog - ARIA Landmarks Gotchas](http://mhx.be/blog/aria-landmarks-gotchas
+Read more about this on [MHX Blog - ARIA Landmarks: Explanation & Gotchas](http://mhx.be/blog/aria-landmarks).

+When viewing the examples in [index.html](index.html), ignore the contents (span with aria-label) of each tag where the role is applied to.
+This was added for debugging on different screen readers.

-# On which platforms/devices/browsers is this tested?
+## On which platforms/devices/browsers is this tested?

 I tested this on the following devices: